IOMechs/angular-tags-input/README.md

 All released versions of this library (up to tag `0.1.16`) are compatible with Angular `^8.2.11`.

 Use `1.x.x` for Angular `^15.x.x`

+## Development

+### Build

+Run `npm run build:lib` to build the library.
+The build artifactsqm will be stored in the `dist/` directory.

+### Running unit tests

+Run `npm test` to execute the unit tests via [Jest](https://jestjs.io/).

+### Release

+1. Bump the version in `package.json` and `projects/angular-tags-input/package.json`.
+2. Run `npm install` to update `package-lock.json`.
+3. Commit the changes.
+4. Tag the release: `git tag -a v1.x.x -m "v1.x.x"`.
+5. Push changes and tags: `git push origin master --tags`.
+6. Run `npm run release` to build and publish the library to npm.

+## Demo

+The demo application is located in `projects/tags-input-demo`.

+### Running the demo

+Run `npm start` to serve the demo application.
+Navigate to `http://localhost:4200/`.

+### Deploying the demo

+The demo is deployed to GitHub Pages using GitHub Actions.
+To deploy manually:
+1. Run `npm run build` to build the demo application.
+2. Deploy the contents of `dist/tags-input-demo` to the `gh-pages` branch.